 It is important to note before going further that speculative financial instruments are not for everyone.
 In fact, for the vast majority of public investors these should be nothing more than an esoteric interest or passing fancy - you are not going to get rich trading options.
+Let's say that again: you are not going to get rich trading options.
+Please be careful with your money.
 They can make up some of either the "fun" or "alternative" parts of your portfolio, but should stay at that.
 At the end of the day, enjoyable habits are habits that you stick to, and so why shouldn't investing be fun?
 Allocating a small portion of your assets towards risky bets is a way of keeping the "gambler" in you at bay, and introducing some fun into your investing journey.
 Read more about portfolio construction here.
+That being said, trading options is a great way of engaging in a more problem solving style of business, which can be fun for many an investor.

 What are futures and options contracts and how do they work?

 Ok, onto the good stuff.
 Firstly, what on earth are these things?
 Well, a futures contract is an agreement to buy or sell an asset at a predetermined price at some point in the future.
+This asset is often an equity.
 For example, you might agree to purchase a futures contract for one hundred stocks of Strabo Financial Ltd at $60 per share.
 If the price of the share rises to $70, then you would make a return of $10*100 = $1,000.
-On the other hand, if the price falls to $50 per barrel, then you would incur a loss of $1,000, as you'd have to buy them at $60.
+On the other hand, if the price falls to $50 per barrel, then you would incur a loss of $1,000, as you'd have to pay to buy them at $60.

 Options are very similar to futures in that they are also agreements to buy or sell an asset at a predetermined price at some point in the future.
 However, with options, the buyer has the right, but not the obligation, to purchase the asset.
 For example, you might purchase an option for 100 shares of Strabo Financial Ltd. at $60 per share.
 If the price rises to $70 per share, then you can exercise your option and make a profit of $1,000, as before.
 However, if the price falls to $50 per share, then you are not obligated to purchase the asset and so you would not incur a loss.
 You would have only lost the cost of the unexercised option, which would be a fraction of the price of the share.
 In this regard, options have much more, well, optionality, and therefore carry the same amount of upside potential with much less of the downside risk.